 I have blogged extensively about the Anthony family in Kansas and Martha’s Vineyard because those two areas were the focus of my trilogy’s first book The Truth About Daniel.
 However, for some months I unintentionally slighted their hometown in Rochester.
 So here’s my commitment: I will include the Rochester connection on a regular basis from […]

+Writing the Anthony saga requires gathering and sifting through a lot of historical tidbits.
+And that requires organization!
 After the holidays I got bitten by the decluttering bug, resulting in a massive cleanup effort in my office.
-Removal of some furniture gave me a new view of my beloved books, plus some favorite objects […]
+The removal of some furniture gave me a new view of my beloved books, plus some favorite objects […]

 Susan B. Anthony gave approximately 100 speeches a year, by her own account, crisscrossing the United States to do so.
 Her woman suffrage campaign even took her to Europe and earned her an audience with Queen Victoria.
 Underlying her familiarity with travel, however, she had a strong sense of home and family that brought frequent […]

-Susan B.Anthony’s family members were the movers and shakers of the 19th century; thus, the header photo above appropriately portrays people on the move.
+Anthony’s family members were the movers and shakers of the 19th century; thus, the header photo above appropriately portrays people on the move.
 Susan (SBA) has been my passion since 1993, when I first became a docent at her home in Rochester, NY.